itay99988/LLMon/README.md

 LLMon is an interactive research tool that lets you:

 * **📝 Describe temporal requirements in plain English** – and get runnable runtime-verification (RV) monitors back.
-* **🍋 Define brand-new temporal constructs on the fly** using natural-language descriptions and rapid ambiguity-resolving workflows.
+* **🍋 Define new temporal constructs on the fly** using natural-language descriptions and ambiguity-resolving workflows.
 * **⚙️ Combine classical RV algorithms with LLM reasoning** to bridge the gap between natural language and formal specifications.

 ---